-The Company is incorporated under the Business Corporations Act (BC) and is listed on the TSX Venture Exchange ("TSX-V").
+The Company is incorporated under the Business Corporations Act (BC) and is listed on the TSX Venture Exchange ("TSX-V") under the symbol TWR and on the OTCQB under the symbol TWRFF.
 The principal business of the Company is the acquisition and exploration of mineral exploration and evaluation assets in the Province of British Columbia, Canada.